 The Action Levels for water quality variables will be applied to all measured variables (Table 5.2-1).
 Given that the EA predicted there would be no toxic effects to aquatic biota of Lac de Gras, the Action Levels are set to be relatively sensitive to the first indication of Mine influence on water chemistry.
 Since Effects Benchmarks and Effects Thresholds for water are established to protect biota, exceedances of Action Levels 1 to 4 observed for water quality should not be reflected in effects in the biological components of the AEMP.
-Biological monitoring will determine if effects are occurring on aquatic organisms, and the magnitude of effects will be classified according to the Action Levels defined for biological endpoints in Section 5.2.4, as defined and approved in the AEMP Reference Conditions Report Version 1.4 (Golder 2019b).
+Biological monitoring will determine if effects are occurring on aquatic organisms, and the magnitude of effects will be classified according to the Action Levels defined for biological endpoints in Section 5.2.4, as defined and approved in the AEMP Reference Conditions Report Version 1.4 (Golder 2019c).

 Changes in water chemistry are expected to occur first in the NF area, where exposure to Mine-effluent is expected to be highest, or, in the case of dust exposure, at NF and MF stations within about 1 km of the Mine boundary.
-Detectable differences relative to reference conditions for Lac de Gras (obtained from the AEMP Reference Conditions Report Version 1.4 [Golder 2019b]) will be used as the first indicator of Mine-induced changes.
-For an Action Level 1 to occur, there has to be a two-fold difference between NF median concentration (calculated based on all samples from all depths; parameters are not evaluated for individual depths due to limited sample size) and reference dataset median concentrations (calculated using the procedure outlined in the AEMP Reference Conditions Report Version 1.4 [Golder 2019b]).
-In addition, the increase in the NF area must be linked to the Mine (e.g., present in the Mine effluent or in dust deposited from mining activities).
-This Action Level represents the first indication that DDMI is having an effect on an endpoint i (Table 5.2-1).
+Detectable differences relative to reference conditions for Lac de Gras (obtained from the AEMP Reference Conditions Report Version 1.4 [Golder 2019c]) will be used as the first indicator of Mine-induced changes.
+For an Action Level 1 to occur, there has to be a two-fold difference between NF median concentration (calculated based on all samples from all depths; parameters are not evaluated for individual depths due to limited sample size) and reference data set median concentrations (calculated using the procedure outlined in the AEMP Reference Conditions Report Version 1.4 [Golder 2019c]).
+For variables that biomagnify (i.e., mercury and selenium) comparisons will be made to the current detection limit in addition to two times the reference data set median concentrations for mercury and no change for selenium.
+As a result of this change, mercury and selenium will be included as SOIs when their concentrations are consistently greater than the detection limit.
+For all variables, the increase in the NF area must also be linked to the Mine (e.g., present in the Mine effluent or in dust deposited from mining activities).
+This Action Level represents the first indication that DDMI is having an effect on an endpoint (Table 5.2-1).

-Action Level 2 occurs if the 5th percentile concentration in the NF area is greater than both two times the reference dataset median concentration, and the normal range for Lac de Gras (obtained from the AEMP Reference Conditions Report Version 1.4 [Golder 2019b]).
-In other words, 95% or more of NF values are greater than both two times the reference dataset median concentration and the normal range at Action Level 2.
+Action Level 2 occurs if the 5th percentile concentration in the NF area is greater than both two times the reference data set median concentration, and the normal range for Lac de Gras (obtained from the AEMP Reference Conditions Report Version 1.4 [Golder 2019c]).
+In other words, 95% or more of NF values are greater than both two times the reference data set median concentration and the normal range at Action Level 2.
 If an Action Level 2 is triggered, an Effects Benchmark will be defined if an Effects Benchmark for that variable has not yet been established.